 By Ellen Nibali, Horticulturist, University of Maryland Extension Home and Garden Information Center.
 Ellen writes the Garden Q&A for The Baltimore Sun.

 Have a plant or insect question?
 University of Maryland Extension’s experts have answers!
-Send your questions and photos to Ask an Expert.
+Send your questions and photos to Ask Extension.